metio/terraform-provider-k8s/docs/data-sources/tempo_grafana_com_tempo_stack_v1alpha1_manifest.md

 - `ingress` (Attributes) Ingress defines the options for the Jaeger Query ingress. (see [below for nested schema](#nestedatt--spec--template--query_frontend--jaeger_query--ingress))
 - `monitor_tab` (Attributes) MonitorTab defines the monitor tab configuration. (see [below for nested schema](#nestedatt--spec--template--query_frontend--jaeger_query--monitor_tab))
 - `resources` (Attributes) Resources defines resources for this component, this will override the calculated resources derived from total (see [below for nested schema](#nestedatt--spec--template--query_frontend--jaeger_query--resources))
+- `services_query_duration` (String) ServicesQueryDuration defines how long the services will be available in the services list

 <a id="nestedatt--spec--template--query_frontend--jaeger_query--ingress"></a>
 ### Nested Schema for `spec.template.query_frontend.jaeger_query.ingress`